 Optical Materials Express Feature Announcement

 Manuscripts must be prepared according to the usual standards for submission to Optical Materials Express and must be uploaded through OSA's electronic submission system.
-When submitting, please specify that the manuscript is for the Specialty Optical Fibers feature issue (choose from the drop-down menu).
-Please note that submissions to this feature issue incur the normal OMEx publication fee which is currently discounted at 50% of Optics Express publication charges.
+When submitting, please specify that the manuscript is for the Ultrafast Laser Modification of Materials feature issue (choose from the drop-down menu).
+Please note that submissions to this feature issue incur the normal OMEx publication fee.

 |Feature Issue Editors|